 The City.
 The City is located in Alameda County (the "County") on the east side of the San Francisco Bay, approximately 10 miles northeast of San Francisco.
-The City encompasses a total area of approximately 19 square miles and had an estimated January 1, 2024, population of 125,327, giving it the highest population density of any city in the East Bay.
+The City encompasses a total area of approximately 19 square miles and had a population of 125,327 as of January 1, 2024, giving it the highest population density of any city in the East Bay.
 The City is defined to a large degree, both culturally and economically, by the presence of the University of California campus located on the eastern side of the City.
 The University of California is a major component of the City's economy, employing more than 265,000 full and part-time workers across all University of California campuses.

 The City is among the oldest in California.
 The City was founded in 1864, incorporated as a town in 1878, and incorporated as a city in 1909.
 The City's charter was adopted in 1895.
+For more information regarding the City and its finances, see APPENDIX A and APPENDIX C. For additional general, financial and demographic information regarding the City, see "APPENDIX A - FINANCIAL, ECONOMIC AND DEMOGRAPHIC INFORMATION FOR THE CITY OF BERKELEY AND ALAMEDA COUNTY."
+See also "THE CITY."